 Severity (very low, low, medium, high, very high)

-Conduct a risk assessment of at least four risk events for each of the following subsystems, including their individual assets:
+Conduct a risk assessment of at least four risk events for each of the following subsystems, including their individual assets.
+The selected four risk events should include at least two high or very high probability events and at least one high or very high impact events.
+[The project can select the 4th risk event at their discretion]:

 Main substations or switchyards